Make Microsoft Edge Faster: Built-In Settings That Fix a Sluggish Browser

 What is the difference between Startup Boost and Sleeping Tabs?

-Startup Boost keeps Edge running in the background after you close it so it launches faster next time.
-Sleeping Tabs frees RAM from idle open tabs while Edge is running.
-They work independently and are both worth enabling on PCs with 8 GB or more of RAM.
+Startup Boost keeps Edge running in the background after you close it so it relaunches faster; Sleeping Tabs frees RAM from idle open tabs while Edge is running.
+On my 16 GB desktop I run both, since they work independently and each targets a different slowdown.

 Conclusion

-Enabling Sleeping Tabs, switching to Balanced or Maximum performance mode, and clearing your cache will handle the majority of Microsoft Edge slowdowns without installing anything extra.
-If Edge is still lagging after those steps, disabling unused extensions and simplifying the new tab page are the logical next moves.
-For Microsoft’s full Edge support resources, visit the Microsoft Edge Help Center.
+Turning on Sleeping Tabs, switching to Balanced or Maximum performance mode, and clearing the cache handled the majority of my Edge slowdowns without installing anything.
+If it still lags, disabling unused extensions and simplifying the new tab page are the logical next moves.
+For Microsoft’s official resources, visit the Microsoft Edge Help Center.
+Start with Sleeping Tabs — it takes about 30 seconds and is the one change I noticed immediately.